Werner von Fritsch: Nazi rule

-After the Nazis came to power in 1933, Fritsch was a strong supporter of the new regime, which he saw as a radical force that, if influenced by people like himself, would be a force for the good.
+After the Nazis came to power in 1933, Fritsch was a strong supporter of the new regime, which he saw as a radical force that, if influenced by people like himself, would be a force for good.
 Wette wrote that as Fritsch was a member of "group of hardened anti-Semitics" in the officer corps, the anti-Semitism of Adolf Hitler was one of Fritsch's most important reasons for supporting the Nazi regime.

-Fritsch was promoted to Chief of the Army Command (Chef der Heeresleitung) on 1 February 1934, replacing General Kurt von Hammerstein-Equord.
+Fritsch was promoted to General der Artillerie and Chief of the Army Command (Chef der Heeresleitung) on 1 February 1934, replacing General Kurt von Hammerstein-Equord.
 This was partly because Hitler saw him as a supporter of his regime and partly because Defence Minister Werner von Blomberg valued Fritsch for his professionalism.
 In February 1934, when Blomberg ordered that all soldiers who might be considered Jewish (by having at least a Jewish parent or grandparent who converted; long before the Nazis, the Reichswehr did not accept Jews) be given dishonorable discharges, Fritsch made no objection and carried out the order.
+On 31 December 1934, Fritsch went further and announced that it "goes without saying that an officer [should seek] a wife only within Aryan circles" and that any officer who married a Jewish woman would be dishonourably discharged at once.